Galion Iron Works

 Galion Iron Works is the original name of the company that built the Galion brand of construction equipment.
-Known for their graders, it also manufactured rollers, cranes, asphalt millers and even riding squeegees among other machines.
+Known for their graders, it also manufactured rollers, cranes, asphalt millers, and even riding squeegees among other machines.

 Gallion changed its name to the Galion Manufacturing Company in 1973.
 It was acquired by Dresser Industries in 1974, and ultimately subsumed into a Dresser-Komatsu joint venture in 1988.

 History

 The Galion Iron Works Company of Galion, Ohio, was founded by David Charles Boyd and his three brothers in 1907.
-In its early years, the Galion produced a wide range of road-building and other construction equipment, such as drag scrapers, plows, wagons, stone unloaders, rock crushers, and a variety of other "experimental machines".
-By 1911, Galion began production of light-duty horse-drawn road graders.
+In its early years, Galion produced a wide range of road-building and other construction equipment including drag scrapers, plows, wagons, stone unloaders, rock crushers, and a variety of other "experimental machines".
+By 1911, Galion began the production of light-duty horse-drawn road graders.
 The company's success and product diversification brought about its reorganization in 1923, and a name change to Galion Iron Works and Manufacturing Company.
 The "Light Premier" was an early grader produced in 1915.
 It was billed as light enough for two horses, but strong enough for four.
 Its blade could be raised, lowered, angled, tilted, and shifted sideways, just like the blade movements on a modern grader.

 Galion was known for its huge pull-type graders, some of the largest ever built, designed to be pulled behind the largest tractors.
 The No 14 shown here is equipped with scarifier, steerable tongue, 14-foot blade and hand-operated controls.
 This heavy-duty unit weighed 15,000 pounds.

 Galion was known for building some of the largest pull-type graders in the industry.
-Popular throughout the 1920s and 1930s, these huge machines were pulled by the largest traction engines and crawler tractors.
-These graders outperformed other motor graders of the day.
+Popular throughout the 1920s and 1930s, the huge machines were pulled by the largest traction engines and crawler tractors.
+The graders outperformed other motor graders of the day.
 Galion continued selling its pull-type graders until 1945, long after other manufacturers discontinued them.

 Galion developed one of the first hydraulic power grader systems in the 1920s.
 By the early 1930s hydraulics were standard on all motor graders.
 An example of a 1922 "Galion Patrol" is shown here.

 In 1922, Galion was one of the first to develop a self-propelled motor grader.
 The tractor engine and transmission were located in the rear of the frame, and the operator cockpit was located near the center of the machine.
 Also in the 1920s, development began on one of Galion's greatest achievements- the Galion hydraulic control.
-Used on both pull-type and self-propelled graders, this hydraulic system was one of the first to be applied to grader controls.
+Used on both pull-type and self-propelled graders, the hydraulic system was one of the first to be applied to grader controls.
 In 1929, Jeffrey Manufacturing Company of Columbus, Ohio, purchased the Galion Organization, but the name of the company remained unchanged.